What's the matter with $\Sigma m_{\nu}$?: Review of constraints on the neutrino mass

 \subsection{Complementary Roles of BAO and CMB Lensing}

-\citet{Loverde:2024nfi} emphasize the importance of this comparison between $\omega_{\rm m}\rs^2$ with $\omcb \rs^2$, along the constraint provided by the CMB determination of $\thetas$.
-They claim it is the dominant source of information about $\mnu$ from current data.
-Because of the importance of distance-redshift relations to inferring $\mnu$ in this manner, they refer to this information as ``geometrical."
-They perform an analysis of Planck PR3 power spectra + BAO data in which $A_{\rm 2pt}$ is allowed to be free, and refer to the results as ``geometrical constraints."
-The resulting constraints in the $\Omega_{\rm m} - \omega_{\rm m}\rs^2$ plane are indeed quite similar to what one would expect from their analysis in this plane using fixed fiducial values of the CMB-derived parameters $\omega_{\rm b}$, $\omega_{\rm c}$, and $r_{\rm s}$.

-This emphasis on geometry is in contrast to the emphasis on CMB lensing as a source of the neutrino-mass constraint in \citep{Craig:2024tky} and \citep{Green:2024xbb}.
-Motivated by the fact that measured CMB lensing is a bit high compared to \lcdm\ expectations\footnote{The evidence for an excess depends on details of how one is searching for it; for a recent analysis, see \citet{SPT-3G:2024atg}}, which is opposite to the effect expected from $\mnu > 0$, these authors performed an analysis with a phenomenological model that continued those lensing power effects into negative values of an effective neutrino mass parameter, $\tilde m_\nu$.
-They found, on the basis of the observed excess lensing, a preference for $\Sigma \tilde{m}_\nu <0$ at $2.4\, \sigma$ significance.

-Excess CMB lensing power was also subsequently studied in \citet{SPT-3G:2024atg}.
-Rather than a neutrino-mass-inspired lensing power template as used by \citet{Craig:2024tky}, they simply extended the \lcdm\ model with $A_{\rm lens}$, a parameter that simply multiplies the \lcdm\ model lensing power used for comparison to lensing power reconstructions and for calculating model temperature and polarization power spectra (TT/TE/EE).
-They found a preference for excess lensing power for a variety of dataset combinations, with and without BAO, and with either PR3 or PR4 TT/TE/EE.
-Preferences ranged, for cases in which all CMB lensing reconstruction data were used, from as small as $1.7, \sigma$ (without BAO and with PR4 TT/TE/EE) to $2.7 \, \sigma$ (with BAO and PR3 TT/TE/EE).

-We now turn to the relationship between BAO and CMB lensing as probes of neutrino mass, beginning with a misconception.
+What is the relationship between BAO and CMB lensing as they pertain to measuring the neutrino mass?
+We now address this question, and beginning with a misconception.
 It is sometimes claimed that the main role of BAO data is in tightening the primary CMB-based predictions for the lensing amplitude, mainly through sharpening constraints on $\omega_{\rm c}$, so that any suppression (or enhancement) can be clearly detected \citep[e.g.][]{BOSS:2014hhw}.
 While this does indeed happen in the case that lensing and BAO data are used jointly, we see in Fig.~\ref{fig:mnu_constraints_physical} that adding BAO data to primary CMB data leads to significantly tighter $\mnu$ constraints regardless of how CMB lensing is treated.
 Clearly, BAO data cannot be purely a means to make better use of CMB lensing information.